sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Barely thinking, you stumbled to your feet and approached the portal, the others approaching behind.
 You climbed through, noting that Rouxls did as well, and you stared at your own glassy expression.

 This was an awful sight to see.
 You reached out slowly, with your clawed hands, to carefully close the human body's eyelids.

+And then, surrounded by your new monster friends, you began to sob uncontrollably, mourning the death of your old life.